fakela/fakela.github.io/docs/intro.md

 - Organizing developer events.

-- Memes collection and efficient distribution :).
+- Expertise in Web3 content creation.

 ## What I'll Bring to Your Team

-As your next Technical Writer or Developer Advocate, I will leverage my software engineering and developer relations experience to:
+As your next Technical Writer, I will leverage my software engineering and technical weriting experience to:

 - Serve as a bridge between your product and developers, helping them succeed with your product offerings.